 As federal employees prepare to retire, they must shift from the accumulation mindset to the distribution mindset; said differently, they must shift from the saving mindset to the spending mindset.
 This change comes with many challenges, chief among them is deciding on a retirement income strategy.

 When developing a plan for turning your retirement assets into an income stream, you have three common strategies that you can select from, which include: systematic withdrawals (4% Rule), time-based segmentation (Buckets), and essential versus discretionary income (Income Floor).
-In this article, we will discuss the time-based segmentation or the bucket strategy.
+In this article, we will discuss the bucket strategy.

 What Is The Bucket Strategy?

 The bucket or time-based segmentation strategy divides assets into different “buckets” based on time horizon and risk tolerance.
 For example, it’s common to divide the buckets according to the time you’ll most likely need them: short-term, mid-term, and long-term.